Supermartingales for Unique Fixed Points: A Unified Approach to Lower Bound Verification: Introduction

 This paper proposes a new method for lower-bound estimation that is uniformly applicable to all transformers mentioned at the beginning and can reason about the exact bound for \( P_1 \).
 A key underlying idea of our approach is to exploit the \emph{uniqueness} of fixed points.
 It is easy to see that if a function \( K \) has a unique fixed point, then the reasoning principle \eqref{eq:wrong-principle} becomes valid.

 Then, the question is how to ensure the uniqueness of fixed points.
-For weakest preexpectation transformers over bounded expectations (i.e.~those taking values in \( [0,1] \)), the necessary and sufficient condition for the existence of a unique fixed point is already known: as observed in a classical paper by Kozen~\cite[Corollary~5.2.5]{Kozen1979}, it is the (almost-sure) termination.
-This suggests that lower bounds can be witnessed by the combination of $\eta$ as in \eqref{eq:wrong-principle} and a \emph{ranking supermartingale} \cite{ChakarovCAV2013} witnessing the almost-sure termination.
-However, this observation is generally invalid for the unbounded case such as expected runtime \( \mathbb{N} \to [0,\infty] \). \begin{example} Consider, for example, a random walk biased toward \( 0 \):
+For weakest preexpectation transformers over bounded expectations (e.g.~those taking values in \( [0,1] \)), the necessary and sufficient condition for the existence of a unique fixed point is already known: as observed in a classical paper by Kozen~\cite[Corollary~5.2.5]{Kozen1979}, it is the (almost-sure) termination.
+This suggests that lower bounds can be witnessed by the combination of $\eta$ as in \eqref{eq:wrong-principle} and a \emph{ranking supermartingale} \cite{ChakarovCAV2013} witnessing the almost-sure termination; indeed, this approach has been adopted in~\cite{WangPLDI2021}.
+However, this reasoning is generally invalid for the unbounded case such as expected runtime \( \mathbb{N} \to [0,\infty] \). \begin{example} Consider, for example, a random walk biased toward \( 0 \):

-Let us examine the expected runtime, which is expressed as the least fixed point of \( H \colon (\mathbb{N} \to [0,\infty]) \to (\mathbb{N} \to [0,\infty]) \) given by
+Let us examine the expected runtime, which is expressed as the least fixed point of \( K_2 \colon (\mathbb{N} \to [0,\infty]) \to (\mathbb{N} \to [0,\infty]) \) given by

-This version of biased random walk is almost-surely terminating, but \( \mu H \neq \nu H \): the least fixed point is \( \eta(n) := 3n \) but \( \xi(n) = 3n + (2^n -1) \) is another fixed point.
+This version of biased random walk is almost-surely terminating, but \( \mu K_2 \neq \nu K_2 \): the least fixed point is \( \eta(x) := 3x \) but \( \xi(x) = 3x + (2^x -1) \) is another fixed point.

 \end{example} Even in the bounded case, the above idea does not apply to non-terminating programs such as \( P_1 \).
 This raises the following question: how can we ensure the uniqueness of fixed points in such cases?